ANtlord/common-cheat-sheet/README.md

 ```

 Port forwarding consists of substitions destination and source.
 Destination is changed
 to redirect a package.
-Source is changed in order to prevend direct sending a package
+Source is changed in order to prevent the computer behind the firewall send a package
-to its original source as the original source doesn't know about machine behind firewall.
+directly to the original source as the original source doesn't know about the computer behind firewall.

 ```
 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 12345 -j DNAT --to-destination 10.0.0.2 # substitude destination